nealey/homepage/papers/runit-as-init.md

 It required high wizardry
 -------------------------

-The head guy from the Archbang distribution tried to duplicate my work once, and failed to make everything work.
+The head hacker from the Archbang distribution tried to duplicate my work once, and failed to make everything work.

-We never did sort out what he needed to change.
+As of 2020--five years after I wrote this paper--Archbang works with runit!
+But according to the "head hacker", X11 still doesn't work quite right without systemd.

-This was not something I'd recommend trying if you're not an expert and/or unwilling to debug a massively broken system for weeks.
+This is not something I'd recommend trying if you're not an expert and/or unwilling to debug a massively broken system for weeks or months.

 Stuff that never quite worked